Vienna

 Are Viennese palaces suited to families with children?+

-The grand palaces (Imperial, Sacher, Rosewood) welcome families with interconnecting rooms, baby beds and children’s menus, but the atmosphere remains formal.
+The grand palaces (Imperial, Sacher, Rosewood) welcome families with interconnecting rooms, baby beds and children’s menus, but the atmosphere stays formal.
 The Sans Souci and The Guesthouse, more relaxed, suit families seeking luxury without the imperial protocol better.
 Vienna itself is very family-friendly: Prater (Ferris wheel), Schönbrunn (zoo and gardens), Haus des Meeres (aquarium) delight children.
 Plan short activities, museums can bore under-10s.

 Should you rent a car or is everything accessible on foot?+